Deaf Studies program

 The age of philosophers – what did they think about deaf people and their language?

 Clerics of the middle ages – their ideas about deaf people.

 The “French Method” and the “German Method” for teaching the deaf compete in Europe.

 The Golden Age of Deaf education in America, culminating in the opening of a college for the Deaf.

-The Age of Oralism.
-Nationalism; ethnocentrism; evolution, Social Darwinism/Social Engineering, eugenics; the Milan Congress.
+The Age of Oralism: Nationalism; ethnocentrism; evolution; Social Darwinism/Social Engineering; eugenics, and the Milan Congress.

 What happened to the Deaf community during the Age of Oralism?